Site icon Outdoor Gearzine "Outdoor Gearzine"

 Checkpoint 1: Size

-Uses Capacity estimate
+Uses Capacity guide

 1 cup of coffee Approximately 140ml of water